webwurst/timoni/docs/controller/specs.md

 ### Project commands

-The Timoni CLI provides a set of commands to manage Projects:
+The Timoni CLI provides a set of commands to help manage and inspect Projects.

+#### Lifecycle

 - `timoni project bootstrap` - bootstraps a Project onto a Kubernetes cluster.
-- `timoni project vet` - validates the Project's source code.
-- `timoni project diff` - preview local changes to a Project by performing a dry-run reconciliation.
-- `timoni project reconcile` - triggers the reconciliation of a Project with an annotation.
-- `timoni project suspend` - suspends the reconciliation of a Project with an annotation.
-- `timoni project resume` - resumes the reconciliation of a Project with an annotation.
 - `timoni project delete` - deletes a Project from a Kubernetes cluster.

-The Timoni CLI provides a set of commands to inspect Projects:
+#### Inspection

 - `timoni project list` - lists the Projects and their last reconcile status.
 - `timoni project status` - prints the Project's status with details about each component.
 - `timoni project events` - prints all the events related to a Project.

+#### Reconciliation

+- `timoni project reconcile` - triggers the reconciliation of a Project with an annotation.
+- `timoni project suspend` - suspends the reconciliation of a Project with an annotation.
+- `timoni project resume` - resumes the reconciliation of a Project with an annotation.

+#### Development

+- `timoni project vet` - validates the Project's source code.
+- `timoni project diff` - preview local changes to a Project by performing a dry-run reconciliation.